Zhengyu-Huang/Cost-accuracy-trade-off/scripts/navier_stokes/README.md

 done
 ```

 Evaluating these models with the same 50-step autoregressive procedure assesses the effect of the training rollout horizon on error accumulation.

 ### 4. Evaluate neural-operator cost and accuracy

-The active driver in [`mno_navier_stokes_solver.py`](mno_navier_stokes_solver.py) evaluates all nine paper configurations on the final 100 trajectory files, with ten timed repetitions on both GPU and CPU:
+The active driver in [`mno_navier_stokes_solver.py`](mno_navier_stokes_solver.py) evaluates all nine paper configurations in the teacher-forced one-step setting on the final 100 trajectories.
+Each transition is timed ten times on both GPU and CPU:

 ```bash
 python mno_navier_stokes_solver.py
 ```

-It writes `data/cost_accuracy_mno_solver_data.npz`.
+It writes `data/cost_accuracy_mno_solver_onestep_data.npz`.
+Each reference
+state at $t=0,\ldots,29$ is supplied independently to predict the state at
+$t+1$; the archive stores the 30 errors and the directly measured mean
+one-step runtime.

+To generate the 50-step recurrent-rollout archive used for the $T=30$
+comparison, select the commented `cost_accuracy_mno_solver(...)` call with
+the same nine configurations and `n_trial=100`.
+Run it separately to write
+`data/cost_accuracy_mno_solver_data.npz`.

 To generate the representative prediction used in the flow map, select

 ```python
 mno_solver(test_index=1999, downsample=1, n_roll_out=2)